strapi/strapi/docs/3.0.0-beta.x/concepts/configurations.md

 ## Environment variables

-In most usecases you will have different configurations between your envrionments.
+In most usecases you will have different configurations between your environments.
 For example: your database credentials.

 Instead of writting those credentials into your configuration files, you can define those variables in a `.env` file at the root of your application.